hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

   https-only:
     - "<b>HTTPS Only</b>&mdash;Service workers can do almost whatever they want to HTTPS requests and responses.
 Since this would make them targets for man-in-the-middle attacks, they must be served over HTTPS. localhost is exempt from the HTTPS only rule, simplifying development and testing."
   sws-dont-control:
-    - "<b>Service Workers Don't Take Control</b>&mdash;If you look around the web, you'll find that many of the pages discussing service workers refer to the service worker as 'taking control' of a page.
-But as we saw earlier, a service workers can't change a page's DOM.
-That's why it may be more accurate to think of a service worker as ready to proxy."
+    - "<b>Taking Control</b>&mdash;All service worker documentation, including [the specification](http://www.w3.org/TR/service-workers/) refers to a service worker 'controlling' a page.
+But as we saw earlier, a service worker can't change a page's DOM.
+Neither can it initiate actions on its own.
+It's often useful to think of a service worker as ready to proxy rather than controlling."
 ---

 <p class="intro">